 By determining the habitats present at the site, ecologists can identify what, if any, protected habitats and species might be supported there, and assess the need for any further, more targeted surveys.

-We undertake habitat mapping surveys for numerous clients to support a wide variety of applications.
+We undertake habitat mapping surveys to support a wide variety of applications.
 Our experienced surveyors combine established operating procedures with innovative survey techniques, including the use of GPS equipment to map habitat boundaries along the intertidal shoreline, as well as UAVs (drones) to rapidly collect habitat imagery.

 Habitat sampling